bengreenier/Unity-MenuStack/README.md

 ### Prefixing

-> By default, prefixing is disabled, since it costs us perf.
-To use it, set `MenuRoot.DisableRuntimeTagging` to `false`
+> By default, prefixing is enabled, but it costs us perf.
+To disable it, set `MenuRoot.DisableRuntimeTagging` to `true`

 Prefixing allows the building of menus given just `GameObject` names.
 At runtime, `Menu` or `OverlayMenu` components are added to facilitate the actual behaviours we expect.

 You can tune which prefixes the system uses with `MenuRoot.MenuPrefix` and `MenuRoot.OverlayPrefix`.

-Since this is disabled by default, it's expected that you'll manually add `Menu` or `MenuOverlay` components yourself, to save cycles.
+Since this is enabled by default, you don't need to worry about manually adding `Menu` or `MenuOverlay` components yourself.

 ### Basic